📊 Our Test Results:

 | Suite Professional | $115/agent/month | Advanced teams needing full analytics |

-Money-back guarantee: Zendesk does not publicly advertise a money-back guarantee.
-Contact support for billing issues.
+Money-back guarantee: Zendesk does not advertise a money-back guarantee publicly.
+Contact support for billing concerns.

-📌 Note: Zendesk also has a startup program.
-Qualifying early-stage businesses can use Zendesk free for six months.
-Check their website to see if your company qualifies.
+📌 Note: Zendesk has a startup program.
+Qualifying early-stage companies can use Zendesk free for six months.
+Users can also input the number of support agents they have to get an updated quote.

-⚠️ Warning: Zendesk pricing is per agent per month.
-Costs can add up fast for larger teams.
-Calculate your total cost before committing to an annual plan.
+⚠️ Warning: Zendesk’s pricing scales per agent.
+Total cost grows fast with larger teams.
+Calculate your total before committing to an annual plan to avoid costly downtime later.

 Key Benefits of Zendesk

-- Omnichannel Support: Zendesk pulls tickets from email, chat, phone, and social media into one inbox.
-Your agents never miss a customer request.
+- Unified Agent Workspace: Zendesk pulls support tickets from email, live chat, phone, and social messaging into one screen.
+Agents see a 360-degree view of customer history and order history.

-- Self-Service Knowledge Base: Let customers find answers on their own.
+- Self-Service Help Center: Zendesk’s knowledge base and help center articles let customers find answers themselves.
 This reduces ticket volume and improves customer satisfaction scores.

 Zendesk Pros & Cons